Testosterone is a crucial hormone predominantly produced in the testes for men and the ovaries and adrenal glands for women.

 Research indicates that optimal testosterone levels are essential for maintaining physical health, cognitive function, and psychological well-being.

-For example, studies have shown that balanced testosterone levels are associated with lower risks of cardiovascular diseases and improved metabolic functions, which highlights the hormone’s critical role in maintaining health.
+For example, studies have shown that balanced testosterone levels are associated with lower risks of cardiovascular diseases and improved metabolic functions, highlighting the hormone’s critical role in maintaining health.

 Functions of Testosterone